In a Nutshell -- The Sequential Parameter Optimization Toolbox: Algorithm Tuning and SMBO

-\end{kframe} \end{knitrout} \SPOT recommends using \Rcode{temp = 3} and \Rcode{tmax = 69}.
 These parameter settings differ significantly from the default values.
-These values also make sense: The starting temperature \Rtemp should be low and the number of evaluations at each temperature \Rtmax should be high.
-Hence, worse solutions will rarely be accepted by \SANN, which leads to a very localized search.
-This is a good configuration for this example, since the sphere function is unimodal. $\Box$ \end{example}
+These values also make sense: the starting temperature \texttt{temp} should be low and the number of evaluations at each temperature \texttt{tmax} should be high.
+Hence, worse solutions will rarely be accepted by \texttt{SANN}, which leads to a very localized search.
+This is a good configuration for this example, since the sphere function is unimodal.